Nathan Healy

 Katy Electricity Prices

-Texas electricity rates have climbed steadily, rising from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024—a 23% increase in just three years that directly impacts Katy households.
+Texas residential electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents in 2024 — a 23% increase in just three years.
+Katy homeowners on the grid have felt that shift directly in their monthly bills.

 Price of Energy: Texas vs National Average